By Julie Bolcer

 “At a time when so much in Washington divides us, the fight against this disease has united us across parties and presidencies,” Obama said.
 “It has shown that we can do big things when Republicans and Democrats put their common humanity before politics.”

 Obama specifically mentioned rising infection rates among gay men of color as well as disparate access to medical care among minority groups.
 “When new infections among young, black, gay men increase by nearly fifty percent in three years, we need to do more to show them that their lives matter,” he said.
 “When Latinos are dying sooner than other groups; when black women feel forgotten even though they account for most of the new cases among women, we need to do more.”

 Of international support for HIV/AIDS prevention and treatment efforts, Obama called on countries that have pledged money to the Global Fund to honor their commitments.
 “And countries that haven’t made a pledge need to do so.
 That includes China and other major economies that are now able to step up as major donors.”

 The president’s address follows one made last month on HIV by Secretary of State Hillary Rodham Clinton to the National Institutes of Health.
 Clinton called for increased voluntary male circumcision as well as more support for antiretroviral medication regimens among those infected — both of which contribute to an “ideal intervention that prevents people from being infected in the first place.”

 Recent studies have shown that HIV-infected individuals taking antiretroviral drugs are substantially less likely to infect sexual partners.
 Debates on whether resources should favor either prevention or treatment are irrelevant to the modern-day battle against HIV, Clinton said.

-As part of its global outreach, the United States has set a goal of providing antiretroviral treatment to 1.5 million HIV-positive pregnant women as well as funding 4.7 million voluntary male circumcisions in Africa over the next two years.
+As part of its global outreach, the United States has set a goal of providing antiretroviral treatment to 1.5 million HIV-positive pregnant women, as well as fund 4.7 million voluntary male circumcisions in Africa over the next two years.

 After the jump, the president’s full remarks.